Expectations and Policies

 If resident hosts fail to comply with the above stated policy and expectations, their actions will be documented and subject to behavioral sanctions.
 Violation of the above policies could result in loss of guest privileges at the discretion of Housing and Residence Life.

 h.
-Roommate/Suitemate Agreements- Students living in shared spaces are asked to complete roommate and suitemate agreements at the beginning of the fall semester and after any room changes.
-For more information concerning the roommate/suitmate agreements, please visit our website.
+Roommate/Suitemate Agreements: Students living in shared spaces are asked to complete roommate and suitemate agreements at the beginning of the fall semester and after any room changes.
+For more information concerning the roommate/suitemate agreements, please visit our Living Cooperatively website.

 i.
-Pets- Possession of a pet is prohibited, except for freshwater fish (not to exceed 10 gallons), or approved assistance/service animals.
+Pets: Possession of a pet is prohibited, except for freshwater fish (not to exceed 10 gallons), or approved assistance/service animals.
 If you have questions about assistance/service animals, please contact your Resident Director or the staff at the Goldman Center for Accessibility.
-Violators of this policy will be fined by Housing and Residence Life in addition to being referred to the Office of Student Conduct.
+Animals may not live on campus until HRL receives approval from the Goldman Center.
+Upon approval, students must meet with their Resident Director regarding expectations and policies for having an animal in the residence halls.
+Violators of this policy will be fined $75 per day the animal is present in the living unit by Housing and Residence Life in addition to being referred to the Office of Student Conduct.

 k.
-Mardi Gras Policies- Please see our website in January 2018 for more details regarding these policies and guest registration.
+Mardi Gras Policies: Please see our website in early spring for more details regarding these policies and guest registration.
 Tulane University has restricted access to the residence halls beyond our normal guest registration process during the Mardi Gras Season.
-For additional information about this process, please refer to the website.
-Students who have a finding of responsibility in the student code of conduct during the 2017-2018 academic school year will not be permitted host guest(s) for the Mardi Gras season in 2018.
+Students who have a finding of responsibility in the student code of conduct during the 2018-2019 academic school year will not be permitted to host guest(s) for the Mardi Gras season in 2019.

 b.
 Furniture: All residence hall rooms contain furniture provided by Housing & Residence Life.
 Furniture may not be removed or swapped.
+Residents will be charged for the replacement cost of any furniture that is not present upon check-out.
 Furniture in common areas may not be moved outside of the common area.

 c.
 Bathrooms: Furniture may not be left in any bathrooms.
 Residence Life staff may remove any furniture left in a bathroom and may bill students for removal.